nystagmus/yamoh/README.md

   └── ...
 ```

-- **Reference:**
-  For more details on Kometa’s asset configuration, see the [Kometa Asset Guide](https://metamanager.wiki/en/latest/kometa/guides/assets/).
+- For more details on Kometa’s asset configuration, see the [Kometa Asset Guide](https://metamanager.wiki/en/latest/kometa/guides/assets/).

 # Configuration